 If you do not have a valid will, you will die “Intestate” which means the courts will determine who will receive your property based on closest familial relation.

 Wills are the basic tool for estate planning, but they are susceptible to the interpretation of the courts.
-Wills must go through probate, and your heirs can also potentially negate who you named in your will if it does not seem appropriate or valid for any reason.
+Wills must go through probate.
+Which may allow your heirs to potentially negate who you named in your will if it does not seem appropriate or valid for any reason.
 A will can be argued by the courts and the heirs, so it is not completely secure.
 If any property is left out of the will, that would also be subject to the interpretation of the court.